felipesantosk/marian-dev/docker/README.md

 make compile-native
 ```

-Compile natively, marian-decoder only:
+Compile natively, marian-decoder only with a wasm-incompatible blas library:

 ```bash
 make compile-decoder-only-native
 ```

-Compile natively, WASM-compatible marian-decoder only:
+Compile natively, marian-decoder only with a wasm-compatible blas library:

 ```bash
 make compile-wasm-compatible-decoder-only-native